14mthalvorson/etf-screener/README.md

 - Improve data sources for international stocks
 - Add conditional statements for filtering lists of stocks (e.g. show revenue growth for QQQ holdings where Operating Margin > 10%)
 - Review and add more error handling
 - Adding some crypto metrics.
-Obvi crypto won't have the fundamentals stocks have but I could pull price data
+Obvi crypto won't have the fundamentals stocks have but I could pull price data.
+Need to figure out the best API for this or the best place to scrape the data from.